calvinlfer/Weather-Manager/README.md

 If you want to run this against local DynamoDB then ensure you have these system properties as well:

 `-Ddynamodb.aws-access-key-id=dev -Ddynamodb.aws-secret-access-key=dev -Ddynamodb.endpoint=http://localhost:8000`

+If you are using a local Cassandra, it is already setup to connect to it.
+If you are not, then change the contact points to point to your Cassandra cluster.